tyler-smith/go-bip32/README.md

 An implementation of the BIP32 spec for Hierarchical Deterministic Bitcoin addresses as a simple Go library.
 The semantics of derived keys are up to the user.
 [BIP43](https://github.com/bitcoin/bips/blob/master/bip-0043.mediawiki) and [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) are good schemes to implement with this library.
 An additional library for either or both of those on top of this library should be developed.

-## Contributing

-Contributions are very welcome.
-This is a side-project and I can't do it all on my own.
-Working together is the best way to get to the best sofware.
-Changes must comply with [gometalinter](https://github.com/alecthomas/gometalinter).
-It's tested in Travis and PRs will be rejected if they fail.

 ## Example

 It's very unlikely, but possible, that a given index does not produce a valid